m-nanda/Projects/Anomaly Detection/readme.md

 # Project Description

-Condition Based Maintenance (CBM) uses sensor to to collect real-time measurement (ie. pressure, temperature, and vibration).
+Condition Based Maintenance (CBM) uses the sensor to collect real-time measurements (ie. pressure, temperature, and vibration).
 CBM data allows maintenance personnel to perform maintenance at the exact moment it is needed, prior to failure.
-This can be doing by **Anomaly Detection** to detect machine failures.
+This can be done by **Anomaly Detection** to detect machine failures.
 There are some types of anomaly detection [1-3].
 In this project, using **Data Mining**.
-This approach can gives patterns that more informative and easier to understand.
-The patterns can be use further to trigger alert for alerting machine failures.
-In the other hand, this approach is also quite light and does not require much time.
+This approach can give patterns that are more informative and easier to understand.
+The patterns can be used further to trigger alerts for alerting machine failures.
+On the other hand, this approach is also quite light and does not require much time.
 So, it is considered suitable for solving anomaly detection problems in small datasets, such as the used dataset.

-_Keywords_: `Anomaly Detection`, `Data Mining`, `Pattern Anomaly`, `Alert`
+_Keywords_: `Condition Based Maintenance`, `Anomaly Detection`, `Data Mining`, `Pattern Anomaly`, `Alert`

 # Dataset Description